aResidentofkyoto/PHL-1301-004/Philosophy and the Search for Wisdom.md

 Define: Knowledge related to facts.
 Define: Belief is related to things that don't have facts.

-#omo Reason people don't trust academic papers.
+On my own Reason people don't trust academic papers.